-If you have not participated in the past but would like to for the 2016-17 season details on the program and how to enroll are listed below.
+If you have not participated in the past but would like to details on the program and how to enroll are listed below.

 We hope that all Swords families will participate to help offset their hockey costs.
 If you have any questions, please email Melanie Luft at

 .
 You must register with the NPO number TT350; old CAHA or Queen City team participation numbers are void.